Mazuh/Midas/README.md

 # Midas
 ## The Data Scrapper King

-Scraping data from [UFRN](http://ufrn.br/) accountability.
+Scrapping data from our federal colleges, [UFRN](http://ufrn.br/) and [IFRN](http://portal.ifrn.edu.br/), analysing expenses and producing some cool information for research.

+Our Constitution, our Law and our People demand [easy access](http://portal.ifrn.edu.br/acessoainformacao/sobre-a-lei-de-acesso-a-informacao-1/apresentacao-da-lei-de-acesso-lai/at_download/file) to this kind of information.

 The initial idea is for me to learn and pratice data science with Python.
-My current objective is to see how many professors have salary above the ceiling at this University.
+My current objective is to see how many employees have salary above the ceiling.
+Further, more public expenses will be available for analysis.

 ## References